 Salt: We are all about flavor here, and salt is the greatest gift for balancing everything out.

 Hot Water or Coffee: Adding hot water or coffee at the end of mixing smooths out the batter without having to overmix.
-I typically set the kettle on at the beginning of mixing and the water is hot enough by the time it is called for at the end of the recipe.
+Set the kettle on at the beginning of mixing and the water is hot enough by the time it is called for at the end of the recipe.
 If you have extra coffee brewing, feel free to swap the water for coffee - it will help boost the overall chocolate flavor (see below).

 Instant Coffee: Coffee helps enhance the overall chocolate flavor.
 It adds depth without actually tasting like coffee.
 If you don’t want to use your morning brew or don’t have any fresh coffee on hand, simply add instant coffee granules to the dry ingredients.